Gh0st-sniper/Baba-Yaga/README.md

-# Baba-Yaga
+# Baba-Yaga (FTP bruteforcer)
-A ssh bruteforcer written in python.
+A ftp bruteforcer written in python.

 #Usage: